 Our veterinarians at Countryside place considerable value in preventative care, which plays a very large role in helping pets live longer, healthier lives.
 Spaying and neutering is key to increasing your pet’s longevity and protecting them from debilitating conditions.

-What Exactly Do Pet Spay and Neuter Surgeries Prevent?
+What Dog and Cat Spay and Neuter Surgeries Prevent

-The following behaviors and conditions can be reduced or prevented entirely with spaying and neutering:
+The following behaviors and conditions can be reduced or prevented entirely with dog and cat spaying and neutering:

 - Unwanted pregnancies